 If you are an employee requesting a sit-stand desk for medical reasons

-Please contact your Return to Work Advisor (RTWA).
-Your RTWA will assist you in collecting the necessary medical information, as a note from your healthcare provider recommending a sit-stand desk is generally not sufficient on its own.
-Your RTWA will also work with you and your department to determine reasonable solutions to accommodate your medical limitations and restrictions.
+Please contact your Return to Work & Accommodations Advisor (RTWAA).
+Your RTWAA will assist you in collecting the necessary medical information, as a note from your healthcare provider recommending a sit-stand desk is generally not sufficient on its own.
+Your RTWAA will also work with you and your department to determine reasonable solutions to accommodate your medical limitations and restrictions.

 If you are a supervisor who has an employee requesting a sit-stand desk for medical reasons

-Please contact the Return to Work Advisor (RTWA) that supports your department.
-The RTWA will guide you through the process and connect you to available resources.
+Please contact the Return to Work& Accommodations Advisor (RTWAA) that supports your department.
+The RTWAA will guide you through the process and connect you to available resources.